 This course, coupled with its co-requisite, Social Services Fieldwork, provides the student with a comprehensive capstone experience.
-The student will revise his/her personal philosophy statement and update his/her career and professional development plan.
+The student will revise their personal philosophy statement and update their career and professional development plan.
 In addition, the student will engage in collaborative and collegial exchanges with other seminar participants.
-Finally, the student will complete a degree portfolio.
-(Co/ Prerequisites: HSV110R, HSV123R, HSV125R, HSV126R, HSV270R)
+Finally,